 Federal Waivers: The CSIET Board of Directors has ruled that if the State Department or an agency of the U.S. government provides an exception that may affect compliance with CSIET standards, the organization to whom the waiver has been granted may operate under that exemption upon written presentation of such waiver to the CSIET Evaluation Committee.

 Important Note: Organizations that apply to CSIET for listing are provided with a list of "Materials to be Submitted” to demonstrate compliance with CSIET Standards.
 If you wish to obtain the complete set of Standards with "Materials to be Submitted” please contact CSIET for a free copy.

-A. Programs shall be designed to fulfill educational purposes related to an international experience.
+A. Programs are designed to fulfill educational purposes related to an international experience.

-B. The organization sponsoring the program shall have clearly established goals and learning objectives to fulfill the educational purposes of its programs.
+B. The organization sponsoring the program has clearly established goals and learning objectives to fulfill the educational purposes of its programs.

-A. The structure and administration of the organization shall be clearly defined.
+A. The structure and administration of the organization is clearly defined.

-B. The organization shall have the personnel needed to administer its programs effectively
+B. The organization has the personnel needed to administer its programs effectively